akaffenberger/firebase-ios-sdk-xcframeworks/README.md

 ## Running the script locally
 - Install github cli: `$ brew install gh`
 - Generate the swift package: `$ cd .scripts && sh package.sh debug skip-release`

-## Running the iOS Example
-- [Setup a firebase project](https://firebase.google.com/docs/ios/setup).
-Make sure the services you want to test are enabled (FirebaseAuth, Firestore, In App Messaging, etc.)
-- Download and add your `GoogleService-Info.plist` to the iOS Example project.
-- Open the iOS Example.xcworkspace, build and run the iOS Example target